ruano1983/dotfiles/.config/qtile/README.md

 ```
 ## keys.py

-This module creates keyboard shortcuts for switching between workspaces, launching applications, and special functions such as volume and power management.
+This module creates keyboard shortcuts for switching between workspaces, launching applications, for special actions use the `wl-script` script.

 ### Keybindings